CartoDB/mobile-sdk/docs/guides/01-getting-started.md

 ### Xamarin (Android and iOS) .NET apps

+Preparation steps:

-1. **Create a project** for your apps
+1) **Create a project** for your apps

-    Each platform still needs to be registered as its own app, and app UI is created separately.
+Each platform needs to be registered as its own app, and app UI is created separately.
 However, when executing API requests with the Mobile SDK, you can create one Xamarin project for Android and iOS and share the code. _Some exceptions apply in regards to API calls which need Android context, or file system references._ For example, the following API requests are platform specific:

  - Register license key: `MapView.RegisterLicense()`
  - Create package manager: `new CartoPackageManager()`

-    Almost all of the map related API code (such as adding layers and objects to map, handling interactions and clicks, etc.) can be shared for iOS and Android through one project!
+Almost all of the map related API code - such as adding layers and objects to map, handling interactions and clicks, etc. can be shared for iOS and Android through one project.

-2. **Add library** : to iOS app add [nuget CartoMobileSDK.iOS](https://www.nuget.org/packages/CartoMobileSDK.iOS) and to Android app add [nuget CartoMobileSDK.Android](https://www.nuget.org/packages/CartoMobileSDK.Android)
+2) **Add library** : to iOS app add [nuget CartoMobileSDK.iOS](https://www.nuget.org/packages/CartoMobileSDK.iOS) and to Android app add [nuget CartoMobileSDK.Android](https://www.nuget.org/packages/CartoMobileSDK.Android)

 Setup on different platoforms is a bit different: